 The company has now transitioned to the early commercialisation phase via the controlled launch of the MARIA™ system to the early adopter market.
 Dialogue with various corporate interests has continued to grow as the wider market has gained knowledge of the emerging MARIA™ product.

-Micrima have been included in a tech spark piece today looking at the …
+Micrima has been included in a tech spark piece today looking at the …

-Micrima are pleased to announce they have just had 2 papers on our Radio-wave imaging technology MARIA™ accepted for the …
+Micrima is pleased to announce they have just had 2 papers on our Radio-wave imaging technology MARIA™ accepted for the …